Ab initio study of orbital-selective superconductivity in $\gamma$-BiPd: Electron-phonon Coupling

-$\mu_{c}^{*}$ is set as a semiempirical parameter between 0.1 to 0.2 for the solution of the Eliashberg equations. $\omega_{c}$ is the cutoff frequency for the Matsubara summation on the imaginary axis.
+For phonon-mediated superconductors, the ME theory has proven effective in predicting both the $T_c$ and the anisotropic SC gap \cite{Anisotropic_Margine2013,Origin_Heil2017}.
+Two main ingredients, namely, Eliashberg spectral function $\alpha^{2}F$ and effective Coulomb repulsion potential $\mu^{*}_{c}$, are required to solve the ME equations [Eqs.~(\ref{eq:1}) and (\ref{eq:2})] \cite{Anisotropic_Margine2013}.
+The effective Coulomb repulsion enters the formalism via the momentum-dependent Coulomb matrix elements $V({\bf{k-k^{'}}})$ [Eq. (\ref{eq:2})] \cite{Electron_lee2023}.
+The Coulomb potential is double-averaged over the FS, yielding an effective Coulomb interaction $\mu_{c}=N_{F}\langle\langle V({\bf{k-k^{'}}})\rangle\rangle_\mathrm{FS}$.
+In the ME equations, this averaged interaction replaces the term $N_{F}V({\bf{k-k^{'}}})$ with its renormalized form $\mu_{c}^{*}$, called Morel-Anderson pseudopotential.
+This Coulomb pseudopotential $\mu_{c}^{*}$ has often been treated as a semiempirical parameter \cite{EPW_ponce2016,Electron_lee2023,EPW_noffsinger2010}, and the $\mu_{c}^{*}$ value of $\sim$0.10 has been widely used for conventional superconductors especially classic elemental superconductors~\cite{Eliashberg_Pellegrini2022}.
+It has also been found that $\mu_{c}^{*} \approx 0.05\sim0.10$ works quite well for many $sp$-electron systems, while $\mu_{c}^{*} \approx 0.10\sim0.15$ is quite appropriate for transition metal compounds~\cite{Eliashberg_Pellegrini2022}.

-The $\alpha^{2}F$, shown in Fig.~\ref{fig:phonon_dis} (c), can be viewed as the frequency-resolved EPC.
-The total EPC constant $\lambda$, also known as the mass enhancement parameter, is obtained by integrating $\alpha^{2}F$/$\omega$ over the entire frequency spectrum (Eq.~\ref{eq:13}).
-The $\alpha^{2}F$ roughly follows the phonon DOS, consisting of three peaks, one corresponding to the acoustic phonons and two corresponding to the optical phonons.
-The phonon DOS is separated into two distinct regions; one below 11.4 meV and the other above it due to the difference in atomic masses of Bi and Pd atoms.
-This also leads to the separation of $\alpha^{2}F$ in frequency spectrum.
-For instance, $\alpha^{2}F$ below 11.4 meV including the two pronounced peaks are contributed by Bi-atomic vibrations, while the third peak above 11.4 meV, although it is widely spread, is dominated by Pd-atomic vibrations.
+The Eliashberg spectral function $\alpha^{2}F$, shown in Fig.~\ref{fig:phonon_dis}(c), represents the frequency-resolved EPC.
+The shape of $\alpha^{2}F$ closely follows the phonon DOS, consisting of three distinct peaks: one corresponding to the acoustic phonons and two arising from the optical phonons.
+The phonon DOS spectrum can be divided into two regions at energy of 12.3 meV.
+This separation originates from the significant mass difference between Bi and Pd atoms.
+This separation is followed up in $\alpha^{2}F$, reflecting the atomic character of EPC across the frequency spectrum.
+Specifically, the portion of $\alpha^{2}F$ below 12.3 meV, including two prominent peaks, is primarily attributed to Bi-related vibrational modes.
+In contrast, the broader peak above 12.3 meV is predominantly governed by the vibrations of lighter Pd atoms.